 opposite of those propositions which he declares certain, we should not

-just not share his opinion: we should regard him as demented
+just not share his opinion: we should regard him as demented.

 156. The difficulty is to realize the groundlessness of our believing.

 Some, we have in mind particularly Campbell (2001) here, but also Jacob Ohlhurst (2021, Chapter 11) have taken some of the immunity or irrelevance of evidential thinking to delusional thinking, that we have also remarked on, as reason to wonder whether, for the deluded subject their delusions function as framework, or ‘hinge’, judgements, in the way the non-deluded treat their opposites as framework judgements.
 The victim of a delusion might seem to offer up utterances as commitments they have without evidence, as commitments that organise whatever else they might claim, as such should we not treat them as bearing the same kind of relation to their claim ‘I am dead’, say, as we bear to the claim ‘I am alive’?
 Well in way.
 But not in quite the way the framework, or ‘hinge’, theorists mean it.